After-sales services during an asset's lifetime: collaborative planning of system upgrades: Model description

-We denote the time between consecutive overhauls by $M_1,\ldots,M_m, M_{m+1}$, where $m$ is the number of overhauls during the asset's lifetime.
+We denote the time between consecutive overhauls by $M_1,\ldots,M_m, M_{m+1}$, where $m$ is the number of overhauls during the asset's lifetime {$H$}.
 In particular, $M_1$ denotes the time of the first overhaul, and $M_{m+1}$ denotes the duration between the last overhaul and the end of the asset's lifetime.
-We also allow for system upgrades to be executed at times when there is no overhaul, but we penalize these events with fixed costs~$c_d$.
-Note that if a system upgrade can be executed easily and has no effect on asset-level, the setting simplifies to $c_d=0$.
-We refer to this special setting as the base case.
+We allow for system upgrades to be executed at times when there is no overhaul, but we penalize these events with fixed costs~$c_d$.
+Note that if a system upgrade can be executed easily and has no asset-level effect, the setting simplifies to $c_d=0$.
+We refer to this special setting as the {\it base case}.

-As mentioned in the introduction, we model several factors that drive an asset owner to upgrade a system through general costs and penalty functions.
+As mentioned in the introduction, we model several factors that drive an asset owner to upgrade a system through generalized costs and penalty functions.
 We explain this in more detail next.
-First, we say that a system upgrade comes with a certain upgrade costs, for which we assume the following.
+First, we say that a system upgrade comes with certain upgrade costs, for which we assume the following.

 \begin{assumption} The upgrade costs can be written as $c_0-v(t)$, where $c_0 > 0$ can be seen as the price for purchasing and installing the upgraded version of the system, $v(t)$ corresponds to the salvage value of the current system, and $t \geq 0$ is the time since the current system is in use.
 Moreover, we assume that $c_0 > v(0)$, and that the salvage value $v(t)$ is non-increasing and differentiable in~$t$. \end{assumption}